VikramPattabiraman/Todo-List/README.md

 JavaScript is used to add interactivity.
 It enables users to:

 Add new tasks by typing in the input field and clicking the enter .
+Left click to toggle completed.
+Right click to delete todo.
 Remove tasks from the list when they are no longer needed.